dev-alt/Lingo-Quiz-/README.md

 ## Frontend

-The frontend is built using [frontend technology, Next.JS].
+The frontend is built using Next.js 14 with the new App Router for routing and server-side rendering.
+It uses Apollo Client for state management and data fetching, and Tailwind CSS with NextUI for styling.

+Key features:
+- Authentication system with JWT
+- Course management and enrollment
+- Interactive quiz system
+- User profile and progress tracking
+- Leaderboards
+- Community features
+- In-app store

 For more details on the frontend implementation and setup, please refer to the `frontend/README.md` file.

 ## Backend

-The backend is an Express.js application that provides both REST API and GraphQL endpoints.
-It uses MongoDB for data storage and integrates with blockchain technology for storing quiz results.
+The backend is an Express.js application that provides GraphQL API endpoints.
+It uses MongoDB for data storage.

 For more details on the backend implementation and setup, please refer to the `backend/README.md` file.